you-zhou/notes/dev.md

 For example, `send(message, *args)` can be called with each recipient as an argument: `send(’Hello’, ’God’, ’Mom’, ’Cthulhu’)`, and in the function body `args` will be equal to `(’God’, ’Mom’, ’Cthulhu’)`.

 However, this construct has some drawbacks and should be used with caution.
 If a function receives a list of arguments of the same nature, it is often more clear to define it as a function of one argument, that argument being a list or any sequence.
-Here, if send has multiple recipients, it is better to define it explicitly: send(message, recipients) and call it with send(’Hello’, [’God’, ’Mom’, ’Cthulhu’]).
+Here, if send has multiple recipients, it is better to define it explicitly: `send(message, recipients)` and call it with `send(’Hello’, [’God’, ’Mom’, ’Cthulhu’])`.
 This way, the user of the function can manipulate the recipient list as a list beforehand, and it opens the possibility to pass any sequence, including iterators, that cannot be unpacked as other sequences.

 #### 4. arbitrary keyword argument dictionary
+The arbitrary keyword argument dictionary is the last way to pass arguments to functions.
+If the function requires an undetermined series of named arguments, it is possible to use the **kwargs construct.
+In the function body, kwargs will be a dictionary of all the passed named arguments that have not been caught by other keyword arguments in the function signature.

 ## class
 ### dir